 The term ad agency means an organization that aggregates ads and provides them to a service provider.
 In some cases, an ad agency is a service provider.

 The term advertising provider means an organization which pays to an ad agency for ads.

 The term location owner refers to a person or an organization owning a building or a place where terminals are placed.

-3. Scenarios

-In this chapter, some scenarios are introduced.
-These are fictitious narratives.
-You can understand what is web-based signage and imagine the future of digital signage.
-Surely you will notice that web-based signage will make life better for everyone.

-The stories are set in a fictitious country in the near future.
-The characters in the stories are listed in the table below.